bigcommerce/gatsby-bigcommerce-netlify-cms-starter/README.md

   * Set up environment variables
     * `cp SAMPLE.env .env`
     * Enter your API credentials in .env file

+## Getting Started (Recommended - Netlify CLI)

+Netlify CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
+Because the app requires credentials for the BigCommerce API, the easiest way to get started with a working deploy is via the Netlify CLI.
+To do so, run the following commands:

   * Link to your Netlify site
   	* `netlify link`
   * Build
   	* `npm run build`
   * Deploy to Netlify
   	* `netlify deploy`

-## Getting Started (Recommended - Netlify CLI)

-Netlify CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
-Because

 ### "One Click" Deploy